 - Writing e-mail and letters to family and friends (We use Send Out Cards, a free online program that will allow you to design and send real cards through the mail)

 Beyond the Stick Figure – Being an artist, I am very picky what I recommend!
-Sadly, many of the most popular curricula for teaching art are not what those who understand “good” art would recommend.
+Sadly, many of the most popular homeschooling curriculum for teaching art are not what those who understand “good” art would recommend.
 Of course, we all know “good” is subjective, but that’s another topic. 😉 Anyway, when I found these online courses I was very excited about what I saw!
 These courses teach children how to create high quality art through simple projects that anyone can do.

 - Cake decorating